tytydraco/yessleep/out/I_went_to_an_abandoned_funhouse_Things_got_weird.md

 I looked into the history of the funhouse and its owners after my experience.

 The story goes that a local girl, Martha Wiltshire, fell in love with foreign businessman Joseph Wilderstein.
+She was from the upper echelons of society, and he had wealth of his own.
+The marriage was the talk of the town.

 Wilderstein was in the entertainment business, and opened some permanent attractions in his wife's hometown.
+Martha publicly stated that her favorite was the mirrored funhouse he constructed.

 The couple had a pair of twins, Urich and Eva.
 But tragedy struck when their third child, Arthur, was abducted from the maternity ward.
+The police searched dutifully, but this was the early 1900s, and certain scientific advances that would have helped had not yet been made

-According to the records I found, Martha Wilderstein went nuts, killed her husband, and fled with the twins.
+According to the records I found, Martha Wilderstein, suffering grief (and possibly post-partum depression), went nuts, killed her husband, and fled with the twins.
 The police never found any trace of her.
 I think I know where she went.
 And I don't think she or her kids are coming back.
 At least, I hope not.